joshmfrankel/rail_line/README.md

 2. How does this compare to other gems?

 There are other gems out there which more fully implement traditional Railway Oriented Programming concepts.
 For example, [dry-monads](https://github.com/dry-rb/dry-monads) is a popular choice.
-RailLine was inspired by these great gems as a simple alternative.
+RailLine was inspired by this great gem as a simple alternative.

 3. How can I debug exceptions not explictly called via RailLine::Failure?